Radiology Spotters Collection

 Please login to bookmark Close

-What causes Swiss cheese appearance in small bowel on imaging?
+What causes a Swiss cheese appearance of the ventricular septum on echocardiography?

 Let me know in the comments.